 While some organizations treat corporate social responsibility as a veneer layer or department separate from the other operations, creating value for the multiple stakeholders and avoiding trade-offs requires that it be integrated into all aspects of the organization.
-When we fail to address the needs of society and our local communities proactively, the citizens find a voice through other media.
-The citizens influence elected officials and government agencies who then create policies and regulations to address their needs.
+When we proactively fail to address the needs of society and our local communities, the citizens find a voice through other media.
+The citizens influence elected officials and government agencies, creating policies and regulations to address their needs.

 Also, everyone with an internet connection can broadcast their experiences and opinions to the world via social media.
 Sometimes, third-party surrogate stakeholders represent the interests of citizens and consumers through accreditation and certification programs.
 Unfortunately, many of these methods are inefficient and set up an adversarial relationship.

 High-performing organizations proactively address the needs of society and the local communities.
 See the discussion in the Introduction Chapter on “New Attitude” and Dr. Alexander’s approach to addressing the needs of multiple stakeholders.
-Stakeholders often wear more than one hat — your customers are also members of the community, employees, or even employers too.
+Stakeholders often wear more than one hat — your customers are also community members, employees, or even employers.

 A major accounting firm executive told me that the #1 question asked by potential hires in the interview process is about their social responsibility values and goals.
 This influence is moving up and down the supply chain.
-Investors are recognizing the risks associated with poor environmental practices and making investment decisions accordingly.
+Investors recognize the risks associated with poor environmental practices and make investment decisions accordingly.
 Society is putting pressure on organizations to improve their environmental performance using government regulation and social media.

 One way to organize the requirements is to segment the natural environment into categories, including air, land, water, and energy.
 Then the direct linkages to the value chain can be examined, including the sources, inputs (materials), use, and recycling.
-All too often, the reluctance is based on the notion that we have to give something up to be environmentally friendly.
+The reluctance is often based on the notion that we have to give something up to be environmentally friendly.
 While that might sometimes be required, it is often a false choice.

 All six stakeholder groups have needs and demands, putting increasing pressure on leaders to figure out how to create value for all of them at the same time.
 When you step back and look at all six stakeholder groups together, it can seem a bit overwhelming.
 If we view these requirements through the lens of the current system, the only solution might be compromise and trade-offs.
 In other words, take something from one stakeholder to serve another.

 The only way around this is to redesign the systems with a new attitude and a systems perspective.
 Once you adopt a systems view, it becomes clear that there is a business logic of value exchanges between the stakeholders.
-There are plenty of examples of where it is possible to make even more money serving multiple stakeholders, including the environment. (e.g., Anderson, 1998).
+There are plenty of examples of how it can make even more money serving multiple stakeholders, including the environment. (e.g., Anderson, 1998).
 The task is to move beyond individual stakeholder needs to a true system of service.

 System of Service

-The core concept is that stakeholders are interconnected, making it not only possible to create value for all of them, but also the only way to sustain high performance (Diagram 2-9).
+The core concept is that stakeholders are interconnected, making it possible to create value for all of them and the only way to sustain high performance (Diagram 2-9).
 There is an old saying in business, “You better be serving the customer or serving someone who is.”

 We begin with a highly talented and motivated workforce that creates excellent products, services, and experiences for customers.
 Customers are delighted and come back, spending more money, referring friends, and growing the top line.
 Investors are happy as the revenue increases, and operational improvements result in greater efficiencies.
 This flow is enhanced even further by high-performing suppliers and partners who provide great input into the value chain, earning repeat and referral business, resulting in the capital to continuously improve their products, services, and operations.
 When all this is done in a way that is ethical and provides value for society and the environment, we can attract talented workers, consumers who care, and investors concerned about risk.
 All of the above provide even better financial performance, benefiting the investors and the other stakeholders through profit sharing and improved products, services, and operations.